slmdev/sac/README.md

 I've tried adding neural networks, wavelet decomposition and predictor mixing in various ways, but so far with not much success.
 Future improvements have to mix several predictions on a bit-level by remapping residuals to probability distributions.

+This program wouldn't exist without the help from the following people (in no particular order):
+Matt Mahoney, Dmitry Shkarin, Eugene D. Shelwien, Florin Ghido

 ## Benchmark
 |Program|Parameters|
 |:-|:-|